Click here to browse our available commercial real estate spaces.

 Benefit 3: Downtown environment.

-You don’t have to have your office downtown to enjoy its benefits.
+You don’t have to have your office space downtown to enjoy its benefits.
 Almost any location in Ann Arbor’s outer districts is within ten minutes of downtown Ann Arbor, making it a natural destination for a business lunch or an after-work event.

 Ann Arbor’s downtown has a lot to offer residents.
 Several Ann Arbor restaurants have achieved national acclaim as top spots for food and drink.
 And with a range of small specialty shops, music venues, and theaters—not to mention the city’s well-known sports culture—there’s plenty for everyone.